Loading...

 Berry Ratio uses gross profit in the numerator and operating expenses in the denominator.
 If costs are classified differently (COGS vs. OPEX), the ratio changes dramatically even when operating profit stays the same.
 For example, shifting €40 from OPEX to COGS changes Berry Ratio from 1.25 to 1.375—a 12.5 percentage point swing with identical economics.
 This sensitivity means Berry Ratio analysis requires rigorous verification that tested party and comparables classify costs consistently.

-Generally no. Contract manufacturers create value through production activities, which are reflected in COGS, not operating expenses.
-OECD ¶2.107 explicitly includes "no other significant function (e.g., manufacturing)" as a condition for Berry Ratio applicability.
+Generally no. Contract manufacturers create value through production activities, which are reflected in COGS, not operating expenses. explicitly requires that the taxpayer does not perform "any other significant function (e.g. manufacturing function)" as a condition for Berry Ratio applicability.
 Using Berry Ratio for a manufacturer would typically produce an unreliable result because the value-adding functions aren't captured in operating expenses.
 Use Net Cost Plus or Return on Assets for manufacturing operations.

 Pass-through costs—expenses that are reimbursed or don't represent value-adding activities—should be excluded from the operating expense denominator for both tested party and comparables.
 Including them inflates the denominator and artificially depresses the Berry Ratio.
 Document which costs you've excluded and why.